karamach/vision/traffic_sign_classifier/Readme.md

 ## Data Set

 The input is pickled as train, valid and test sets.
+The data can be downloaded [here](https://drive.google.com/open?id=0B5e5oUCOCYhAanlqNkFGV2oyNTA)

 Below are some stats for the dataset used for train and test
 * The size of training set is 34799